National Open An Umbrella Indoors Day

 • Walking under a ladder as a way of acquiring bad luck comes from ancient Christianity and the triangle formed by the ladder.
 The triangle represents the Holy Trinity in Christianity.

-The best way to observe this holiday is to just open up an umbrella indoors.
-Even better, open up a black umbrella indoors and see what happens.
+The best way to observe this holiday is to simply open an umbrella indoors.
+Even better, open a black umbrella indoors and see what happens.
 If this holiday happens to fall on Friday the 13th, then it’s even more of a challenge.
-The truth of the matter is that most likely nothing will happen when you open up your umbrella.
+The truth of the matter is that most likely nothing will happen when you open your umbrella.

 When is it?